n7on/docker-internals/README.md

 ```

 The first process created inside a container is always `PID 1`.
-And in a Linux system this usually `systemd` or `SysV init`.
+And in a Linux system it's usually `systemd` or `SysV init`.
 So a container doesn't do any bootstrap or management of user processes.
 All this is handled by [Docker Engine](#docker-engine) instead.
 And when `PID 1` is terminated, so is the container.

 ## Docker Filesystem